Ranganatha-R/SQL_CaseStudy_on_IMDB_Dataset/README.md

 # IMDb Movie Data Analysis (SQL)

 ## 📌 Project Overview
-This project involves a deep dive into the IMDb dataset to answer critical business questions for a fictional production house.
+This project dive into the IMDb dataset to answer critical business questions for a fictional production house for the search of best director for the upcoming project.
 The analysis focuses on identifying successful movie patterns, director streaks, and genre popularity over time.

 ## 🛠️ Tech Stack
 * **Database:** MySQL / PostgreSQL
-* **Concepts Used:** Joins, CTEs (Common Table Expressions), Window Functions, Case Statements, and Aggregations.
+* **Concepts Used:** Joins, Window Functions, Case Statements, and Aggregations.

 ## 🔍 Key Questions Answered
 I wrote complex SQL queries to solve the following: